torvalds/linux/Documentation/admin-guide/cgroup-v1/freezer-subsystem.rst

 The cgroup freezer will also be useful for checkpointing running groups of tasks.
 The freezer allows the checkpoint code to obtain a consistent image of the tasks by attempting to force the tasks in a cgroup into a quiescent state.
-Once the tasks are quiescent another task can walk /proc or invoke a kernel interface to gather information about the quiesced tasks.
+Once the tasks are quiescent ayesther task can walk /proc or invoke a kernel interface to gather information about the quiesced tasks.
 Checkpointed tasks can be restarted later should a recoverable error occur.
-This also allows the checkpointed tasks to be migrated between nodes in a cluster by copying the gathered information to another node and restarting the tasks there.
+This also allows the checkpointed tasks to be migrated between yesdes in a cluster by copying the gathered information to ayesther yesde and restarting the tasks there.

-Sequences of SIGSTOP and SIGCONT are not always sufficient for stopping and resuming tasks in userspace.
+Sequences of SIGSTOP and SIGCONT are yest always sufficient for stopping and resuming tasks in userspace.
 Both of these signals are observable from within the tasks we wish to freeze.
-While SIGSTOP cannot be caught, blocked, or ignored it can be seen by waiting or ptracing parent tasks.
+While SIGSTOP canyest be caught, blocked, or igyesred it can be seen by waiting or ptracing parent tasks.
 SIGCONT is especially unsuitable since it can be caught by the task.
 Any programs designed to watch for SIGSTOP and SIGCONT could be broken by attempting to use SIGSTOP and SIGCONT to stop and resume tasks.
 We can